citahub/cita/README.md

 ## What is CITA

-CITA is a fast and scalable blockchain for enterprises.
+CITA is a fast and scalable blockchain kernel for enterprises.
 CITA supports both native contract and EVM contract, by which enterprise users can build their own blockchain applications.
 CITA has a unique architecture which enables enterprise users to release all their computing resources.

 - **Horizontal scalability**: With the microservice architecture, a logical node can be easily scaled to a cluster of servers.
 Node administrators can increase system capacity simply by adding more PC servers on high load.
 The administrator can even use dedicated servers to provide services for hot-spot accounts.
-Outside one node's boundary, nodes communicate with each other using P2P network; inside each node, microservices communicate with each other by messaging queue (Note this is completely different from Fabric which uses a messaging queue only as consensus process).
+Outside one node's boundary, nodes communicate with each other using P2P network; inside each node, microservices communicate with each other by messaging queue.

 ![](https://github.com/cryptape/citahub-docs/blob/master/docs/assets/cita-assets/architecture.jpg?raw=true)